MakeSchool-Tutorials/Ramp-Level-0/P08-Arrays/content.md

 **in `sketch.js`**

 Now you are saving spots, but not using them.
-For now we just want to display each one on the canvas.
+Next, add code to display each one on the canvas.

 > [action]
 > Use a `for loop` to get each spot in `spots` and then call the `show` function on it.
 >

-Each time you click and then move your mouse you should see a new colored spot where you just clicked:
+Each time you click your mouse you should see a new colored spot where you just clicked:

 ![spot 0](assets/spot_0.png "spot 0")